-ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe a cancerous tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+In addition, you can read about how doctors evaluate and compare cancer cells to healthy cells, called grading.
+To see other pages, use the menu.

-Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 For example, people with a smaller tumor may not need surgery, while many people with a larger tumor do.
-This is because an islet cell tumor smaller than 2 centimeters (cm) in size acts like a benign tumor almost 100% of the time.
+This is because an islet cell tumor that is smaller than 2 centimeters (cm) acts like a benign tumor almost all of the time.

-A tumor that has spread to the lymph nodes (tiny, bean-shaped organs that help fight infection) or other parts of the body
+A tumor that has spread to the lymph nodes or to other parts of the body.
+Lymph nodes are tiny, bean-shaped organs that help fight infection.

 A recurrent tumor, which is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .

 Doctors also describe this type of tumor by its grade, which describes how much tumor cells look like healthy cells when viewed under a microscope and how quickly the tumor cells appear to be multiplying (proliferating).
 Ki-67 (also known as MIB-1) is a marker that is often reported.
 It describes the percentage of cells in a tumor sample that are actively proliferating.